alexforencich/verilog-ethernet/README.md

 ### axis_register module

-Datapath register.
+Datapath register with parameter to select between skid buffer, simple buffer, and bypass.
 Use to improve timing for long routes.

 ### axis_srl_fifo module